andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

 ### Using an `svd` file to generate a PAC

-The `svd` file is a standardized XML format for describing the registers of a microcontroller.
+An `svd` file is a standardized XML format for describing the registers of a microcontroller.
 It is used by PACs to generate code for interacting with the microcontroller's registers.
 A portion of the `svd` file for the COMP1 peripheral is listed below: